Difference Between Major and Minor Pentatonic

 In “Breakdown” by Tom Petty, the primary chord in the progression is Am and the tonic note in the pentatonic scale riff is A, so you call it A minor pentatonic.

 The C major and A minor pentatonic scales consist of the very same notes and patterns.
 The difference is which note is functioning as the tonic (primary pitch).

 If C is the tonic, meaning that tonally everything revolves around and resolves on C, then you call the scale C major pentatonic.
 If A is the tonic, meaning that tonally everything revolves around and resolves on A, then you call the scale A minor pentatonic.

-When C is the tonic, then the other scale notes are major intervals in relation to C. Specifically they are root, 2nd, major 3rd, 5th, 6th.
-When A is the tonic, then the scale’s structure changes because all the scale notes are thought of in relation to A. In this case, the scale formula is root, minor 3rd, 4th, 5th, b7th.
+When C is the tonic, then the other scale notes are major intervals in relation to C. Specifically they are root, 2nd, major 3rd, 5th, major 6th.
+When A is the tonic, then the scale’s structure changes because all the scale notes are thought of in relation to A. In this case, the scale formula is root, minor 3rd, 4th, 5th, minor 7th.

 Every pentatonic key can have one of two possible tonalities.
 The tonalities are called “relative major” and “relative minor”.
 C and Am are relative.
 So are G and Em, A and F#m, D and Bm, F and Dm, etc. In pentatonic scale pattern one (as I teach it in my Fretboard Theory guitar theory program) the first note is always the relative minor and the second note is always the relative major no matter what key or position you’re in.

 Watch me demonstrate the difference between the major and minor pentatonic in the video below.